=not named in book of Remembrance

 Ernest Victor Silk.
 He was with colleague George Decent, having just come out of the King William after enjoying a pint after their shift on the railway.
 He was injured at Tower Hill and died at the Casualty Hospital, Union Road, on 25 October 1940, aged 53

-He was the "dearly beloved husband" of Mary Elizabeth Silk of 12 Devonshire Road, Tower Hamlets, and the brother of Albert Silk, from 8 Devonshire Road, father of Albert Alfred Silk.
-The brothers' parents were Thomas George Silk and Mary Charlotte, his wife, nee Fell; Ernest was born at 135 Clarendon Street on 27 June 1887
+Albert Silk, from 8 Devonshire Road, father of Albert Alfred Silk, was brother to Ernest.
+Their parents were George Thomas Silk, a labourer in 1914, and Mary Charlotte, his wife, née Fell; Ernest was born at 135 Clarendon Street on 27 June 1887

 He was buried at Charlton, Dover.
 SL 2, and fellow engine drivers G Whitnall, H Mockeridge, C Tracey, A Usherwood, T Joyner, and R Easton, from the Southern Railway acted as bearers.
 Many wreaths were laid, including those "From his broken-hearted Wife" and "From his ever loving son and daughter-in-law"